DomGambarini/first-milestone-project/README.md

 1. On GitHub.com, navigate to the main page of the repository.
 You can find that [here](https://github.com/DomGambarini/first-milestone-project)
 2. Above the list of files, click <> **Code**.
 3. Copy the URL for the repository.
-4. In a seperate tab, open Code Anywhere
+4. In a separate tab, open Code Anywhere
 5. Create a new workspace
 6. Type ' git clone ', and then paste the URL you copied earlier.
 7. Press Enter to create your local clone.